pattonsgirl/Fall2021-CEG2350/Labs/Lab06/README.md

 5. Does this system have a swap file (use virtual memory)?
 Write how you checked.
 (1 pt)
    - [Hint](https://unix.stackexchange.com/questions/23072/how-can-i-check-if-swap-is-active-from-the-command-line)

+## Part 3 - Info Finder

+- file with list of commands that get system information
+- option to run only core commands
+- generates report with name based on date

 ## Part 3: The Git Part (1 pt)

 1. Use `git` commands to `add`, `commit` and `push` the `Lab06` folder to GitHub.